The image complexity of an analytic map germ: Introduction

-\end{theorem} It follows that two holomorphic maps having the same image generate the same blossom tree; in particular, we show that the blossom tree $\cB_{F}$ may be obtained from a map germ defined on $(\bC^2, 0)$:
+\end{theorem} It follows from the construction that two holomorphic map germs having the same image generate the same blossom tree; in particular, we show that the blossom tree $\cB_{F}$ may be obtained from a map germ defined on $(\bC^2, 0)$:

 \begin{theorem} Let $(X,\mathfrak{p})$ be a complex irreducible space germ of dimension $n\ge 2$, and let $F=(f,g):(X,\mathfrak{p})\to (\bC^2, 0)$ be a holomorphic map germ.
 Then there exists a holomorphic map germ $G:(\bC^2, 0)\to (\bC^2, 0)$ such that $G_*(\cA_{\bC^2,0})=F_*(\cA_{X,\mathfrak{p}})$.
 In particular, $\cB_{G}$ coincides with $\cB_{F}$. \end{theorem}